w3f/polkadot-wiki/docs/learn/learn-governance.md

 referendum.
 Thus, with fast-tracked referenda it is possible to have two active referendums at the same time.
 Voting on one does not prevent a user from voting on the other.

-In governance v2, a new successor committee was introduced, known as the "Polkadot Fellowship", to replace the Technical Committee.
+In Governance v2, a new successor committee was introduced, known as the "Polkadot Fellowship", to replace the Technical Committee.
 It will serve both the Polkadot and Kusama networks.
 See additional details below.

 ## Polkadot Fellowship